satya-arjunan/visocyteold/Utilities/Doxygen/pages/ProxyHints.md

       </Hints>
     </SourceProxy>

-Available icons are visible in the sources of Visocyte
+Available icons are visible in the sources of ParaView

 If the desired icon is not present, it can be added, for example in the context of a plugin, using GUI_RESOURCES in your ADD_VISOCYTE_PLUGIN macro, a .qrc file and your own icon file.